aci-ref/facilitation_leading_practices/activities/09-interface.md

 <div class="captioned">
 <a href="http://chtc.cs.wisc.edu/people.shtml" target="_blank"><img class="captioned size300" src="{{ site.baseurl }}/images/09_02_UWteam-2016.jpeg" alt="UW CHTC Staff"></a><br>The CHTC team at UW-Madison, including ACI-REFs
 </div>
-First and foremost, facilitators will collaborate regularly and significantly with members of their immediate working group, especially in supporting the day-to-day activities of working with researchers.
-The immediate working group of a facilitator of research computing services will typically include other facilitators, systems specialists, and direct supervisors.
-Practices for collaboration - including coordinating with other facilitators, developing relationships with other ACI specialists, and establishing consistent communication practices - are addressed in the following sections.
+First and foremost, Facilitators will collaborate regularly and significantly with members of their immediate working group, especially in supporting the day-to-day activities of working with researchers.
+The immediate working group of a Facilitator of research computing services will typically include other Facilitators, systems specialists, and direct supervisors.
+Practices for collaboration - including coordinating with other Facilitators, developing relationships with other ACI specialists, and establishing consistent communication practices - are addressed in the following sections.

 Jump to: [top](#toc)

-<a name="facilitators"></a>
+<a name="Facilitators"></a>

 ## Coordinate with Other Facilitators

-As introduced in previous chapters, it is of utmost importance that multiple facilitators in the same working group coordinate their activities in working directly with researchers.
-Facilitators will need to coordinate record-keeping practices for engagement and assistance activities so that other facilitators can effectively assist the same researchers in the future.
+As introduced in previous chapters, it is of utmost importance that multiple Facilitators in the same working group coordinate their activities in working directly with researchers.
+Facilitators will need to coordinate record-keeping practices for engagement and assistance activities so that other Facilitators can effectively assist the same researchers in the future.
 Even when only one individual acts as the primary Facilitator, consistent documentation of activities will help other staff and Facilitator successors in the event that the Facilitator